Whitbread to split Costa Coffee from group following activist pressure

 Whitbread will remain the owner and operator of Premier Inn.

 Costa is thought to be worth between £2 billion and £3 billion on a standalone basis while Premier Inn is valued at up to £8 billion.

 Shareholder Elliott, along with Sachem Head, had been pushing for a break-up of the group.

-Shares in Whitbread were down 1% in afternoon trading.
+Shares in Whitbread were up 1% in morning trading.

 Alongside the announcement, Whitbread reported annual sales growth of 6.1% to £3.3 billion while pre-tax profits rose 6.4% to £548 million.